dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 ## Edge Browser
 - 	**Microsoft Edge browser (mobile only)** - Allow the use of the Edge web browser on the device.
+- 	**Address bar dropdown (desktop only)** – Use this to stop Edge from displaying a list of suggestions in a drop-down list when you type.
+This helps to minimize network bandwidth use between Edge and Microsoft services.
+-	**Sync favorites between Microsoft browsers (desktop only)** – Lets Windows synchronize favorites between Internet Explorer and Edge.
 - 	**SmartScreen** - Enables or disables SmartScreen which blocks fraudulent web sites.
 - 	**Send do-not-track headers** - Configures the Edge browser to send do not track headers to websites that users visit.
 - 	**Cookies** - Lets the browser save internet cookies to the device.